The Science Fiction Writer Next Door: P. Schuyler Miller

 A Canticle for P. Schuyler MillerPeter Schuyler Miller was on an archaeological expedition, studying prehistoric sites, when he died on Blennerhassett Island in the Ohio River in West Virginia on Oct.
 13, 1974.
 Interestingly, Harman Blennerhassett was a figure in the Aaron Burr conspiracy of 1811 – and Aaron Burr, of course, killed Alexander Hamilton in a duel in 1804.
 And Alexander Hamilton, of course, married Elizabeth Schuyler, in the home of General Philip Schuyler.
 Whether this was just coincidence, or whether he was there from a particular interest, no one seems to know.
 His obituary ran in the Schenectady Gazette on Oct.
 17, 1974; it didn’t mention why he had been in West Virginia or how he had died, but did note that he would be buried in Elmwood Cemetery in Schaghticoke.

-One thought on “The Science Fiction Writer Next Door: P. Schuyler Miller
+One response to “The Science Fiction Writer Next Door: P. Schuyler Miller”

 1. “who was descended from General Schuyler through his daughter Elizabeth”